mnot/I-D/draft-nottingham-rfc8615bis.md

 Why aren't per-directory well-known locations defined?

-: Allowing every URI path segment to have a well-known location (e.g., "/images/.well-known/") would increase the risks of colliding with a pre-existing URI on a site, and generally these solutions are found not to scale well, because they're too "chatty".
+: Allowing every URI path segment to have a well-known location (e.g., "/images/.well-known/") would increase the risks of colliding with a preexisting URI on a site, and generally these solutions are found not to scale well because they're too "chatty".

 # Changes from RFC5785

-* Allow non-Web well-known locations
+* Allowed non-Web well-known locations
-* Adjust IANA instructions
+* Adjusted IANA instructions
-* Update references
+* Updated references
-* Various other clarifications
+* Made various other clarifications
-* Track supporting schemes in the URI Scheme registry
+* Tracked supporting schemes in the "Uniform Resource Identifier (URI) Schemes" registry